-During the course of our study, 3 microbial strains and one parasitic strain were investigated.
+During the course of current study, 3 microbial strains and one parasitic strain were investigated.

 The choice of the microbial strains to be subjected to the experiment is of capital importance.
 The selection criteria were as follows:

-- they must represent a large number of bacteria from the same group; - they must be available and easily accessible; - they must lend themselves easily to culture in the laboratory. - they must be pathogenic or resistant to common antibiotics.
+- They must represent a large number of bacteria from the same group; - They must be available and easily accessible; - They must lend themselves easily to culture in the laboratory. - They must be pathogenic or resistant to common antibiotics.

-To do this, the microbial support used consists of: Escherichia coli ATCC 25922, Staphyloccocus aureus, ATCC 27853, Candida albicans ATCC 10231.
+To do this, the microbial support used consists of: E. coli ATCC 25922, S. aureus, ATCC 27853, C. albicans ATCC 10231.